The world’s most ancient computer, Antikythera mechanism, has long been puzzling researchers.

 How the Antikythera Mechanism Works

-On one side of the device, there is a handle or a knob which initiates the whole system.
+On one side of the device, there is a handle or a knob that initiates the whole system.
 If you turn the handle, the pointers in the front and rear sides of the mechanism start to rotate, revealing the movements of the Moon and planets.
 You choose a date, and the mechanism shows the astronomical phenomena that occur on that day.

 Moreover, the movements of the planets are directly linked to specific observation sites, which suggests that the device was meant to be used in more than one location.
 There is also a link with the sports events of the ancient world, such as the Olympic Games and the Isthmian Games.